 I was fifteen when the football team I supported won a premiership.
-That day (up until then) was the best day of my life.
+At the time, that day was the best day of my life.
 I was bursting with joy.
 Elated, I asked myself, ‘Now, aren’t you glad you were born?
 Aren’t you glad you’re alive?’

 The answer was still, ‘No’.